wing5wong/artisan-whs-static/source/_news/2019-12-04_great-results-for-our-junior-muns-teams.md

   publication: 'Teacher in Charge MUNs '
 image_gallery:
   - description: >-
       The Best Delegation team were Russia.
-Eve Parker-Groves, Hayley Bardell and Benjamin White impressed not only with their grasp of the important issues, but also with the near life-sized replica of a Cold-War style weapon that was made especially to add authenticity for the competition.
+Eve Parker-Groves, Olivia Bedwell and Benjamin White impressed not only with their grasp of the important issues, but also with the near life-sized replica of a Cold-War style weapon that was made especially to add authenticity for the competition.